Keep reading for my Cricut Explore Air 2 review

 –Nicolle, First Time Cricut User

-That's just a sample of the reviews for Cricut Explore Air 2.
+That's just a sample of the reviews on Cricut Explore Air 2 from one craft supply site.
 After all that, you also have my personal opinion to go on.
 Want to know if the Cricut Explore Air 2 is worth it?
 Read my conclusion below.

 Cricut Explore Air 2 Review: The Conclusion

 While I really do wish the negatives I listed in my Cricut Explore Air 2 review would be changed, it's pretty obvious that the three things I don't love aren't deal-breakers at all.